A tour of the Old Ticket Office and station

 One puzzling feature was the fact that there have always been two chimneys, the tall one being for the Waiting Room, but what about the other?
 The answer was found when a hidden fireplace was discovered in the main office.
 It was only revealed when the old hardboard was lifted exposing the stone hearth.
 Close examination of the wall panelling shows where the fireplace was removed and wood panelling was inserted to cover the hole.
 When the ticket office was first opened it would have been open plan with counters as in a shop.
 The fireplace must have been closed up when the offices were first divided up by partitions as the door to the Parcels Office cuts across one side of the hearth.
 Marks on the wall and cut outs in the wall panelling in the Parcels Office do suggest that an alcove may have been formed around the fireplace to keep it within the main office at first.
 This would not have been very practical however and the marks etc. may be unrelated.

 In the early days the ticket office would have been open plan with no barrier between the staff and passengers, tickets being written by hand.
 Partitions were erected on top of the counters (you can see where they stick out underneath on the public side) and internal doors installed when printed tickets began to be used.
 These partitions were later extended to ceiling height.
 It looks as if at first the ticket window was open with a pointed arch at the top and a matching sliding window to cover it.
 The thick glass seems to be a later addition with the pointed arch being filled in with a wood panel.
 The sliding window remains in situ and still works.
-Two Edmondson date punches from the collection once again stand on the counter next to the window but are not operational.
+Two working Edmondson ticket date punches from the collection once again stand on the counter next to the window.
+Alongside these is a small ticket rack containing souvenir tickets, two ticket clippers, and several other stamps and punches as would have been found in an old ticket office.

 Counter 'mod' and Parcels counter